 MAREK MIS / SCIENCE PHOTO LIBRARY MAREK MIS / SCIENCE PHOTO LIBRARY

 Shelled amoeba.
-Polarised light micrograph of an Arcella sp. testate (shelled) amoeba.
+Darkfield illuminated polarised light micrograph of an Arcella sp. testate (shelled) amoeba (top, round), showing Oedogonium sp. algae (orange) that it has ingested.
 The circular shell is formed from the polysaccharide chitin.
 This amoeba is found in freshwater ponds and puddles.
 It can develop vacuoles of carbon dioxide in its body to float up to the water's surface.
-Amoeba typically ingest their food by engulfing it (phagocytosis).
-Magnification: x200 when printed at 10 centimetres wide.
+Magnification: x400, when printed at 10 centimetres wide.

 Model release not required.
 Property release not required.